-In 1941, it is forbidden for Jews to move more than a kilometer from the center of Annopol.
+In 1941, it was forbidden for Jews to move more than a kilometer from the center of Annopol.
 Men are employed in German companies located on the outskirts of the city.
 When he was not yet fifteen years old, Benjamin Orenstein took the place of his father who had been arrested and sent to the Ieniszow labor camp.
 He manages to escape after five weeks, joins his family and goes to work on a farm.

-Following the trial of Klaus Barbie in Lyon in 1987, he decides to testify and will commit himself with determination for the transmission of the memory of the Shoah, in France but also by accompanying study trips on the site of the Auschwitz-Birkenau camp.
-Benjamin Orenstein presided over the Amicale of Former Deportees from Auschwitz-Birkenau and the camps in Upper Silesia on the Rhone for many years.
+Following the trial of Klaus Barbie in Lyon in 1987, he decided to testify and committed himself with determination to the transmission of the memory of the Shoah, in France but also by accompanying study trips on the site of the Auschwitz-Birkenau camp.
+Benjamin Orenstein chaired the Amicale des Anciens Déportés d'Auschwitz-Birkenau and the camps in Upper Silesia of the Rhone for many years.
 The newspaper

 Benjamin Orenstein was made a knight of the Legion of Honor in 2015 and a commander of the Palmes académiques in 2018.